 The samples are first analysed by our accredited specialists, therefore it takes approximately 24-48 hours to get the results.

 May I undergo tests for asbestos exposure?

 Yes, the chest x-ray is needed to determine if a patient may have contracted any kind of asbestos-related diseases.
 The x-ray provides the information about first symptoms of lung disease caused by the exposure to asbestos, however, it cannot identify asbestos fibres in one’s lungs.

 High standard asbestos sampling and testing

-At our asbestos testing laboratory we are able to determine, isolate and calculate the amount of any kind of asbestos, for example Actinolite, Amosite, Anthophyllite, Chrysotile, Crocidolite or Tremolite.
-Our specialised team conducts tests aiming to assess the asbestos presence in nearly all materials like soil or vermiculite, as well as cements, floor and ceiling tiles or insulating materials.
+At our asbestos testing laboratory, we are able to determine, isolate and calculate the amount of any kind of asbestos, for example, Actinolite, Amosite, Anthophyllite, Chrysotile, Crocidolite or Tremolite.
+Our specialised team conducts tests aiming to assess the asbestos presence in nearly all materials like soil or vermiculite, as well as cement, floor and ceiling tiles or insulating materials.